garengh4/create-react-app/README.md

 2 types of React Components: Classes and Functions
 - class based components: deprecated
-- **function based components**: UI portion looks like what is returned by thte function (html and component tags).
+- **function based components**: UI portion looks like what is returned by the function (html and component tags).
 UI behaves (events and event listeners) => functions inside the function as well as other code inside that function.
 Events and Event listeners can be bound inside that function.

-SPA always display a single hyml page and then JS takes over to change views as needed.
+SPA always display a single html page and then JS takes over to change views as needed.
 - usually the single html file is `index.html` or `main.html`

 **Create React Apps**